-How Physical Therapy Can Help with Returning to Work
+How Physical Therapy Can Help You Return to Work.

-Many of us have dealt with an acute injury or chronic pain that made it painful to work or maybe even resulted in time off work.
-Whether you work a desk job or are on your feet all day, a physical therapist can help restore function needed to perform job tasks more effectively with less pain and help you return to work quickly.
+Many of us have dealt with an acute injury or chronic pain that made it painful to work or maybe even resulted in time off from work.
+Whether you work a desk job or are on your feet all day, a physical therapist can help restore the function needed to perform job tasks more effectively with less pain and help you return to work quickly.

 What will I be doing during treatment?

-- Prescription of individualized home exercise program to improve ability to perform work tasks
+- Prescription of individualized home exercise program to improve the ability to perform work tasks.

-- Performance of exercises and activities in the clinic that are designed to decrease pain and improve function in order to allow for you to better perform job tasks
+- Performance of exercises and activities in the clinic that are designed to decrease pain and improve function to allow you to better perform job tasks.

 - Interventions designed to decrease pain and facilitate the treatment including soft tissue massage, ice, heat, and electrical stimulation.